-We run a 5-point background check on all our candidates, including 50 statewide criminal histories, sex offender’s registry, driving records, and social security.
+Yes, we run a 5-point background check on all our candidates, including 50 statewide criminal histories, sex offender’s registry, driving records, and social security.
 We also have our trust score populated after the candidate's interview.

 LifeWorx has an extremely rigorous and thorough vetting process.
-We require at least 2 years of private care experience and at least 2 professional in-home references for our reference manager to speak directly with.
+We require at least 2 years of private care experience and at least 2 professional in-home references for our “Reference Manager” to speak directly with.
 Typically, we like for these references to be from the local community where the applicant is looking to provide service.
-If we like what we hear, we will invite the candidate in for an in-person interview.
+If we like what we hear we will invite the candidate in for an in-person interview.
 Here we do a deep dive into their credentials, skills, experiences, as well as who they are as a person.
-If all goes well, we will run a 50-state criminal background check, check their driving record, as well as build their trust, credibility, and reliability score.
+If all goes well, we will run a 50-state criminal background check, check their driving record as well as build their trust, credibility, and reliability score.

 All references are called in-house and the transcripts can be provided to you.
 If you still wish to call the references yourself, we can arrange this for you.

-We find our candidates through various sources, including referrals from our candidates, walk-ins, online ads, and open houses.
+We find our candidates through various sources including referrals from our candidates, walk-ins, online ads, and open houses.

-Caregivers can help in many ways including, but not limited to, assisting with personal care, medication reminders, housekeeping, meal preparation, and running errands.
+Caregivers can help in many ways including, but not limited to assisting with personal care, medication reminders, housekeeping, meal preparation, and running errands.

-All our caregivers located in Connecticut, New Jersey, Long Island, and the Westchester area are required to have a means of transportation.
+All our caregivers located in Connecticut, New Jersey, Long Island, and the Westchester area required to have a means of transportation.
 Candidates in the New York City area use public transportation and are not required to own a vehicle.